yosemitebandit/vvebsite/src/meta/home.md

 wow, a blog!

-hopefully this will soon have a list of recent posts or something
+hopefully this will soon have a list of recent posts or something..